History of Deerfield Beach

 The Citys history begins in 1877, when the first non-native glimpsed at the swamps, dense vines, saw palmetto, wild fig trees, cabbage palms, and pine groves along Hillsboro River which empties into the Atlantic.
 To the south, Key West and Miami were flourishing villages.
 To the north, Palm Beach was gaining renown as a fashionable winter resort.
 By 1890, a few houses appeared along the meandering Hillsboro River, which was named after the Earl of Hillsborough who was granted this land by King George III of England in the late eighteenth century.
 By the spring of 1896, Henry M. Flagler had extended his Florida East Coast Railroad down the coastline into Miami.
 The railroad opened up the tropical wilderness, pressing parallel against the Atlantic shore, which until then had been inhabited primarily by local fauna and Seminole Indians who lived inland.

-The intersection of todays Hillsboro Boulevard and Dixie Highway was the focus of Deerfields businesses in 1910.
+The intersection of today's Hillsboro Boulevard and Dixie Highway was the focus of Deerfields businesses in 1910.
 Dixie Highway was only a nine-foot wide dirt trail.
-The community was home to four or five stores, a lodge, the post office and the Australian and the Pioneer Hotels.
-But the key to the villages economy lay at the produce shed adjacent to the railway depot.
+The community was home to four or five stores, a lodge, the post office, and the Australian and the Pioneer Hotels.
+But the key to the economy of the village lay at the produce shed adjacent to the railway depot.
 The farmers brought their vegetables and fruits there for shipment north.
 Deerfield tomatoes were ranked among the finest harvested in the state.
 The depot doubled as a site for civic activities.
-In 1911, the Hillsboro River was dredged and became the Hillsboro Canal, linking Deerfield to Lake Okeechobee 45 miles to the northwest.
+In 1911, the Hillsboro River was dredged and became the Hillsboro Canal, linking Deerfield to Lake Okeechobee 45 miles to the northwest.>

 1947 marked the formation of one of Deerfield's most influential civic organizations, the Lions Club.
 Its first project was establishing Pioneer Park along the banks of the Hillsboro Canal.
 The Lions cleared the scrub growth and fashioned a picnic area and a baseball diamond complete with stands and barbecue pits.
 The park has been expanded since to include recreational buildings, boat ramps and lighted tennis courts.
 To raise funds, the club held several chicken and rib barbecues.
 The fund-raiser became so popular that it became an annual celebration, now known as Founders' Day.